Federal court orders ballot sweep of 12 USPS districts covering 15 states

-The Postal Service also reported roughly 300,000 ballots nationwide received entry scans in processing facilities, but not exit scans, alarming voting rights advocates that a quantity of ballots equal to more than half the population of Wyoming could be caught up in the mail and miss submission deadlines.
+The Postal Service also said roughly 300,000 ballots nationwide received entry scans but not exit scans, alarming voting rights advocates that a quantity of ballots equal to more than half the population of Wyoming could be caught up in the mail and miss submission deadlines.

 U.S. District Judge Emmet G. Sullivan for the District of Columbia ordered the additional “all clear” checks and increased supervision at the request of civil rights groups, including the NAACP and Vote Forward.
+The order affects 12 postal districts spanning 15 states.

 Voting and postal experts say the mail agency should be able to process 97 percent of incoming ballots — or completed ballots sent to election officials.
-But Postal Service missed that mark seven out of eight days, data shows.
-And in the past five days of data, processing scores dropped from 97.1 percent on Oct.
+But data show the Postal Service missed that mark seven out of eight days.
+And in the past five days, processing scores dropped from 97.1 percent on Oct.
 28, to 89.6 percent on Nov.
 2 (the Postal Service did not report Sunday data).

 In 17 postal districts that cover 151 electoral votes, Monday’s on-time processing rate was even lower: 81.1 percent.